Chris2W/Clan-War-League-Rankings/README.md

 4. Currently, it is tedious to track every member of every war and see who is attacking fairly and who isn't, as well as how well they perform on each attack

 ## Task
-1. To automate the process of tracking every members' performance and fairness, then creating a ranking system to dictate which 6-8 members deserve extra medals the most
+1. To automate the process of tracking every members' performance and fairness, then creating a ranking system to dictate which 6-8 members deserve extra medals the most on the basis of average stars won, participation ratio, and the difference between a member's map position and their opponent's map position.

 ## Action
 1. Clash of Clans API (https://developer.clashofclans.com/#/getting-started) provides a multitude of information regarding an individual clan's status in war, capital leagues, clan war leagues, etc.